auberger/UPF_COMAK/README.md

 1. Extract the downloaded ZIP file, which includes the following:
    - OpenSim version with COMAK tools.
    - MATLAB and Python scripts for running the simulation and visualizing results.
-   - Example data of 3 patients for simulation.
+   - Example data of 1 subject for simulation.

 2. Open MATLAB and configure the OpenSim API by following the instructions [here](https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53089380/Scripting+with+Matlab):
    - The configuration file is located at `UPF_COMAK-master/UPF_COMAK-master/COMAK/matlab_scripts/fconfigureOpenSim.m`.